ispc/ispc/docs/ispc.rst

 Debugging
 ---------

-On Linux\* and Mac OS\*, the ``-g`` command-line flag can be supplied to the compiler, which causes it to generate debugging symbols.
+The ``-g`` command-line flag can be supplied to the compiler, which causes it to generate debugging symbols.
+The debug info is emitted in DWARF format on Linux\* and macOS\*.
+The version of the DWARF can be controlled by command-line switch ``--dwarf-version={2,3,4}``.
+On Windows\* CodeView format is used (not PDB), it's natively supported by Microsoft Visual Studio\*.
 Running ``ispc`` programs in the debugger, setting breakpoints, printing out variables is just the same as debugging C/C++ programs.
 Similarly, you can directly step up and down the call stack between ``ispc`` code and C/C++ code.